-Competition was keen on the first day of the dressage event in the annual Badminton Horse Trials in Gloucesstershire on Thursday (12 April).
+Background: Competition was keen on the first day of the dressage event in the annual Badminton Horse Trials in Gloucesstershire on Thursday (12 April).
 Switzerland's Jorgen Albertson just trailed Britain's Sue Faulkner for top points.

 Britain's Princess Anne was at the trials as a spectator, watching her frequent riding companion Lieutenant Mark Phillips compete.
 Unlike recent similar occasions, press photographers did not gather around the Princess and she was able to mingle with the watching crowd.
 She was to compete-on the dressage event on the second day, hoping to win a place in the British tea to compete in the European championship i Kiev later this year.

 She greeted Lieutenant Phillips after his ride.
 He has won the three-day trials for the last two years and this year, riding Columbus, was only half a point behind Albertson after the first day.
 Columbus is owned by Britain's Queen Elizabeth, Princess Anne's mother.